-By promoting jobs, business opportunity and community investment the North Fork Rancheria project will directly support our Chamber's mission to "To Improve and Strengthen Individuals, Business and Community."
+By promoting jobs, business opportunity and community investment the

+North Fork Rancheria project will directly support our Chamber's mission to "To Improve and Strengthen Individuals, Business and

-- Jobs to help citizens buy locally, raise families, purchase homes, pay taxes, save, and invest in their futures. - Business opportunity to build stronger local businesses, governments and institutions. - Community investments to enhance quality of life and build a stronger social fabric.
+- Business opportunity to build stronger local businesses, governments and institutions. - Community investments to enhance quality of life and build a stronger social fabric.

 We support the North Fork Rancheria project because they have proven to be good neighbors, played by the rules, and worked constructively and transparently with all local governmental entities and many community groups like ours to build a project that will truly serve the needs of this region and its diverse citizens.
-Private investment projects like this should be rewarded rather than penalized by unreasonable and unwarranted bureaucratic delay.
+Private investment projects like this should be rewarded rather than penalized by unreasonable and unwarranted burcaucratic delay.